-$^{18}\mathrm{According}$ to Bernstein and Mishel (1997) inequality in the United States continued to grow in the second subperiod.
+18 According to Bernstein and Mishel (1997), inequality in the United States continued to grow in the second subperiod.

-&lt;sup>19The first two columns do show, however, that the tenure of high-income, low-education females grew less fast than the tenure of low-income low-education females in the period 1979-1991 (with the opposite being true in the period 1991-1996).
+19 The first two columns do show, however, that the tenure of high-income, low-education females grew less quickly than the tenure of low-income low-education females in the period 1979-91 (with the opposite being true in the period 1991-96).